 There’s also the “Indycron.”
 The Indycron is a private database maintained and curated by Lucasfilm to ensure story and character continuity across media platforms.
 Every novel author, every game designer, every comic book writer has to check with the Indycron to prevent contradictions and repetition.

 The Indycron is a relatively recent development, however, which makes creating a logical timeline incorporating the massive amount earlier material a bit tricky — and at times, impossible.
 (Sorry, Marvel Comics.)
 Sloppy mistakes by the actual creators don’t help, either, particularly the novel authors.
-(All of them are guilty of facepalm-worthy screw-ups, but I’m especially looking at you, Martin Caidin.
+All of them are guilty of facepalm-worthy screw-ups, but I’m especially looking at you, Martin Caidin.
 Your description of Indy as a “professor of Medieval Literature and Studies at Princeton” — when that was his father’s position — is unforgivable.
 Did you forget Indy is an archaeologist?
 I know you’re interested in technical details about vintage aircraft far more than characters or story, but at least give the background packet provided for you by Lucasfilm more than a cursory glance, you weirdo.
 (And Max McCoy has a weird fetish for depicting Indy squishing around in wet socks.
 It crops up in every one of his novels, and is perhaps only noticeable when you read them all closely together.)
 These errors, inconsequential as they may be within an individual story, collectively made my task very difficult.

 Plus, I’m sorry to say, the Indycron actually does a pretty lousy job even with recent material.
 Indy meets Belloq under at least three different circumstances, and the Lost Journal of Indiana Jones and Indiana Jones: The Ultimate Guide, both Lucasfilm-approved books released in 2008, contradict each other all over the place.